dagr6/CurveDigitalisation/README.md

 # Curve Digitalisation
-Simple tool to digitalise curves from PNG and convert it into CSV file
+Simple tool to digitalise curves from PNGs and JPGs and to convert them into CSV file.
+Based on Python and tkinter interface